rdallasgray/graphene/README.md

 At the same time, neither base-level Emacs nor any of the defaults packages I've tried ([Prelude](https://github.com/bbatsov/prelude), [emacs-starter-kit](https://github.com/technomancy/emacs-starter-kit), etc.) have made Emacs work (and look) the way I want it to.

 Graphene brings together what for me are the essentials.
-It is certainly opi nionated, but still more liberal than I've found other similiar packages to be.
+It is certainly opinionated, but still more liberal than I've found other similiar packages to be.

 I should warn long-term Emacs users that some of what Graphene does may not be considered 'The Emacs Way'.
 I respond that the *whole point* of Emacs is its configurability, and I've laboured long and hard to make my Emacs an environment in which I'm comfortable.
 I have where possible made every effort to fit in with the standard Emacs ways of doing things, but where I don't like them, I've offered alternatives.